 Client was arrested for assault and battery after police responded to a fight at the clients apartment.
 Client was alleged to have struck his roommate many times.
 Alleged victim went to emergency room.
 CASE DISMISSED

 Police saw the client driving over twenty miles of the speed limit at 2 am.
 When the police put on their lights to stop him client sped up.
 When police finally pulled him over they noticed red glassy eyes, slurred speech, and a strong odor of alcohol coming from him.
 Client failed four field sobriety tests.
+Client is charged in the Malden district with Operating Under the Influence of Alcohol.
 NOT GUILTY AFTER TRIAL

-Client was arrested for domestic violence after his sister stated the client had push and hit her.
+Client was arrested for domestic violence after his sister told the responding police officers that the client had pushed and hit her.
 Police interviewed a witness who told police he saw the client do it.
 CASE DISMISSED

 Client was arrested by the Massachusetts State Police and charged with domestic assault and battery.
 Numerous people called 911 and said they saw the client allegedly punching his sister who was driving him.
 The police noticed visible injuries to the victim.
+Client was arraigned in the Hingham District Court where the case was eventually dismissed.
 CASE DISMISSED

-Client admitted to stealing over $26,000 from her employer.
+Client was charged with Larceny Over $250, (now would be Larceny Over $1200) after the client admitted to stealing over $26,000 from her employer.
 She admitted it to police and had a paper trail that proved she did it.
 Plea was successful and client got a CWOF for one year.